• Skip to primary navigation

 • Outdoor Enterprise Management

-Dr. Red Duke Wildlife and Conservation Policy Program
+Dr. Red Duke Wildlife

-Rangeland, Wildlife and Fisheries Management 4+1 Fast Track
+Rangeland, Wildlife and Fisheries Management

 Job TitleDescription

-Wildlife BiologistWork to protect biodiversity, often with threatened and endangered species, specializing in a group of species or specific habitats in which the species live.
+Wildlife BiologistWork to protect wildlife, often with threatened and endangered species, specializing in a group of species or specific habitats in which the species live.
 They work in the outdoors collecting data and implementing monitoring or management techniques, in addition to working in indoor laboratories, analyzing their data from the field, writing reports on their findings, and coordinating with other biologists, researchers and agencies.

 Fisheries BiologistWork to protect and conserve the health of a variety of fish species and their habitat.
 They can work in a variety of environments including freshwater and saltwater, as well as aquacultural operations to collect data on fish and water quality.
 Laboratory analysis of data is an important component of this career, as well as report writing and collaboration with a variety of agencies and other biologists.